CVector-Energy/python-claude/README.md

 - `edited` - Tracks edited Python files for deferred processing
 - `git status` - Shows git status
-- `mypy` - Runs mypy type checking on edited files
+- `mypy` - Runs mypy type checking on edited files when used as a PostToolUse hook or all files when used as a Stop hook
 - `pytest` - Runs pytest
 - `ruff check` - Runs ruff check on collected files with auto-fix
 - `ruff format` - Runs ruff format on edited files